mirunamovi/MyNoteProject/README.md

   git clone https://github.com/mirunamovi/MyNoteProject.git
 ```
 ### Server
-In Terminal go to the project directory
+In the Terminal go to the project directory

 ```bash
   cd backend